Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 If you suddenly fall sick or are involved in an accident, it means you’re covered when it comes to needing medical assistance.

-When it comes to medical cover, SafetyWing's maximum payout is $250,000 or $100,000 for people aged 65 and over.
+When it comes to medical cover, SafetyWing's maximum payout is $250,000 for the Essential plan and $1,500,000 for the Complete plan.

 The deductible is $250 which is the amount you’ll need to pay if you make a claim.